RubixML/ML/README.md

 ```

 ### Cyclical
-The Cyclical optimizer uses a global learning rate that cycles between the lower and upper bound over a designated period while also decaying the uppoer bound by a factor of gamma each step.
+The Cyclical optimizer uses a global learning rate that cycles between the lower and upper bound over a designated period while also decaying the upper bound by a factor of gamma each step.
 Cyclical learning rates have been shown to help escape local minima and saddle points thus acheiving higher accuracy.

 #### Parameters:
 | # | Param | Default | Type | Description |